-Color is undoubtedly the most important criteria for evaluating and selecting gemstones.
-Because gemstones come in a rainbow of colors, color grading can be very complex.
+Color is undoubtedly the most important criteria for evaluating and selecting gem varieties.
+Because gemstones come in a rainbow of shades, therefore color grading can be very complex.
 The three key criteria experts look at are hue, tone, and saturation.
-These attributes combine to create the colors we observe.
+These attributes combine to create the colors we observe in stones.
 Lighting is another important factor; gemstone color and brilliance can appear very different depending on the light source.

 Saturation is the intensity or purity of a color.
 With lower saturation, gemstone color becomes less pure and a gray or brown hue can be seen.
-The most desirable gemstones are those with strong saturation and even color throughout.
+The most desirable gem variety is those with strong saturation and even color throughout.

 According to the GIA saturation scale, there are six degrees of saturation, ranging from grayish or brownish to vivid.
 As saturation decreases, gemstones with cool hues can appear grayish, while gemstones with warm hues can appear brownish.

 Star Ruby, Beryl, Red Diamond, Malaya Garnet, Star Garnet, Almandine Garnet, Pyrope Garnet, Rhodolite Garnet, Amber, Fire Opal, Tourmaline, red coral, red Spinel, Imperial Topaz, Sunstone, red Tourmaline, red Zircon

 Emerald, Green Garnets: Tsavorite and Demantoid Garnet, Chrome Diopside, Jadeite, Green Sapphire, Green Chrome Tourmaline, Bloodstone, Green Diamond, Green Chrysoberyl, Green Beryl